mux23/aws-scaleio/README.md

  - click next, add tags if you want, or don't, then click next
  - review your settings and click 'Create' to create the stack

-The stack will take approximately two minutes to build, and then should be available for login.
+The stack will take approximately two minutes to build, and then the nodes should be available for ssh login.

 ###AWS Commandline
 To launch this stack using AWS commandline tools, use a commandline similar to the following:

 ```